malware-d/blockchain/notesol.md

 ```
 You'll also want to cluster identical data types together (i.e. put them next to each other in the struct) so that Solidity can minimize the required storage space.
 For example, a struct with fields `uint c; uint32 a; uint32 b;` will cost less gas than a struct with fields `uint32 a; uint c; uint32 b;` because the uint32 fields are clustered together.

+### Time Units
+The variable `now` will return the current unix timestamp of the latest block (the number of seconds that have passed since January 1st 1970).
+> Note: Unix time is traditionally stored in a 32-bit number.